COAST-Lab/Chlorophyll-Fluorometer-/Data Analysis/Sample Measurements AS7341/AS7431_sample.md

 Stop testing and take the SD card out of the fluorometer and plug it into the computer to begin analysis of the data collected.

 ## Step 8
-This test will be performed first with an LED intensity of 255 and a AS73411 gain of 512x and an ATIME of 59 and ASTEP of 599 and then repeated with a gain of 64x and then 4x.
+This test will be performed first with an LED intensity of 255 and an AS73411 gain of 512x and an ATIME of 59 and ASTEP of 599 and then repeated with a gain of 64x and then 4x.
 The data is recorded onto the SD card in the microcontroller.

 # Data Analysis